jakebyford/SQLEmployeeDatabase/README.md

 ## Step 3: Data Engineering

-After creating the tables from the <b>table_schemata.sql file</b> and populating them with the csv files from the resources folder we can begin data analysis.
+After creating the tables from the <strong>table_schemata.sql file</strong> and populating them with the csv files from the resources folder we can begin data analysis.

 ## Step 4: Data Analysis